freenas/freenas-docs/userguide/install.rst

 press :kbd:`Enter` to boot into the chosen :guilabel:`Active` boot environment.

-If a |os-device| fails and the system no longer boots, don't panic.
+If an |os-device| fails and the system no longer boots, don't panic.
 The data is still on the disks and there is still a copy of the saved configuration.
 The system can be recovered with a few steps: